tfukui95/tor-experiment/Website Fingerprinting.md

 ```

 A list of tuples, containing the type of data (whether a data packet or a marker)
 and the data itself, will be outputted onto the display.
-During this process a plot
+During this process two plots
-is created as a visual of the fingerprint for the comparison part of our experiment
+are created as visuals of the fingerprint for the comparison part of our experiment
 later.
-The plot is saved as a PNG image file, and should be stored somewhere for
+The plots are saved as a PNG image file, and should be stored somewhere for
 later.
-For Windows users like myself, we must use SCP (Secure Copy Protocol) to
+We can use SCP (Secure Copy Protocol) to save the image from our remote Linux
-save the image from our remote linux terminal to our local machine.
-Go to your
+terminal to our local machine.
+Go to your GENI slice page, and click Details to
-GENI slice page, and click Details to get more information of your client VM.
+get more information of your client VM.

-Open up another Ubuntu terminal, and go to whichever folder you want to save your
+Open up a local terminal, and go to whichever folder you want to save your
 plots to.
-The SCP command for saving the image to your local Windows desktop is the following:
+The SCP command for saving the image to your local machine is the following:

 ```
 scp -P <port_number> <user>@<site_address>:~/fingerprint-plot.png <any_filename.png>
 ```

-Therefore for example in my case, the code to run will be
+Therefore for example in my case, the codes to run will be

 ```
 scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprint-plot.png engineeringPlot.png
+scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprint-plot2.png engineeringPlot2.png
 ```

+The file fingerprint-plot.png contains a plot of incoming and outgoing packets,
+as well as the size markers whenever the direction changes.
+The file fingerprint-plot2.png
+contains a plot of just the number markers in its own plot.

 Now we must do the same for the other four sites.
 For Facebook: